Rosefae/rfantasy-megasale/README.md

 - [ ] Make the search more forgiving of spaces / punctuation (nice to have)
 - [x] Update styles
 - [ ] Bring in new data and iron out the seams
-- [ ] Add icons/logos for wide stores
+- [x] Add icons/logos for wide stores
+- [ ] Store user filter prefs in localstorage

 ## Future Improvements:
 - Probably worth it to get an API key and pull the images properly